 So, I got out the soldering iron, put on my safety goggles and began soldering.

 I ended up destroying an ESC (Electronic Speed Controller) within 5 minutes, but luckily I had bought a spare.
 Eventually, I managed to complete it without destroying everything and connected the battery for the first time.
 This is the moment where my heart was racing because it could only go two ways, it could have either worked, or it could have ended up in a small cloud of black smoke.
 But in the end, my quadruple checking of all the connections paid off, and no smoke came out.
 I was thrilled.

-You can apply these techniques to build a quadcopter of any size.
-This guide will focus on mini quadcopters which range from 180mm to 300mm (measured diagonally, motor to motor).
+You can apply these techniques to build a drone of any size.
+This guide will focus on mini-drones which range from 180mm to 300mm (measured diagonally, motor to motor).
 In this instance, I chose 250mm.